 A century of service

 The history of Assistance League® of Los Angeles mirrors that of the nation.
-Taking their cue from major events and social movements, resourceful League members created programs to address the ever-changing needs of the Los Angeles community.
+Taking their cue from major events and social movements, resourceful League member volunteers created programs to address the ever-changing needs of the Los Angeles community.
 They provided basic needs services, art and cultural enrichment programs, and support for minority groups.
-More than a century after its humble beginnings, the Los Angeles Chapter continues to improve the community through its dedicated members.
+More than a century after its humble beginnings, the Los Angeles Chapter continues to improve the community through its dedicated member volunteers.
 As League founder Anne Banning said: “All for service and service for all.”

 Galvanized by a sense of duty after the 1906 San Francisco Earthquake and WWI, Anne Banning and her best friend Ada Laughlin founded the Assistance League in 1919.
 Initial programs were characterized by a desire to support children and families with basic resources, and provide relief to low-income individuals, particularly those affected by WWI.
 As the century continued the League grew alongside the budding film industry, both gaining recognition and prominence.
 Early Hollywood stars and executives were a ubiquitous feature in League programs often providing support and fundraising for the growing organization.